ericwj/PsSecDrv/README.md

 PsSecDrv is a bit of PowerShell script that can install SECDRV.sys on a computer running Windows 10, eliminating almost all manual steps from this process, apart from starting the script.

-To learn a little bit about SECDRV.sys, see `What is SECDRV` below.
+To learn a little bit about SECDRV.sys, see [What is SECDRV?](docs/SECDRV.md).

 ## Wow, this readme is long!
 OK here's the jump start.